Meme1079/PsychWiki/PsychWiki_Source/Callback Templates.md

 ### onStartCountdown()
 Triggered on the start of the countdown, used for dialogue and cutscene stuff.
 If you want to trigger the countdown use `startCountdown()`.
 Add `return Function_Stop` if you wan to stop the countdown from happening.

-If not, use `return Function_Continue` if you wan't to continue the countdown from happening.
+If not, use `return Function_Continue` if you want to continue the countdown from happening.

 Example: